axonasif/dotsh/README.md

 ![image](https://user-images.githubusercontent.com/39482679/190343513-8f1f25cb-5197-4d84-a550-a6b85459e95d.png)

-Learn more about using dotfiles on Gitpod at https://www.gitpod.io/docs/config-dotfiles
+Learn more about dotfiles behavior on Gitpod at https://www.gitpod.io/docs/config-dotfiles

 # Quickstart for local machine